 By Issa Sikiti da Silva, Dakar, Senegal

 Sub-Saharan Africa has one of the highest illiteracy rates in the world.
-Lowest adult literacy rates were below 50% in 2012 in 10 sub-Saharan countries, namely Benin, Senegal, Chad, Burkina Faso, Ethiopia, Gambia, Guinea, Niger, Mali and Sierra-Leone, according to a September 2012 report released by UNESCO Institute for Statistics (UIS).
+Lowest adult literacy rates were below 50% in 2012 in 10 sub-Saharan countries, namely Benin, Senegal, Chad, Burkina Faso, Ethiopia, Gambia, Guinea, Niger, Mali and Sierra-Leone, according to a September 2012 report released by UNESCO Institute for Statistics (UIS) and Immediate Momentum.